 Does Weed Affect Sperm and Fertility?

-“All we can say is that your swimmers may not be as healthy as they could be if you did not have marijuana in your system,” says Jamin Brahmbhatt, MD, a urologist and sexual health expert at Orlando Health who doesn’t mind using the term “swimmers” in a professional context.
+“All we can say is that your swimmers may not be as healthy as they could be if you did not have marijuana in your system,” says Jamin Brahmbhatt, M.D., a urologist and sexual health expert at Orlando Health who doesn’t mind using the term “swimmers” in a professional context.
 “For my male infertility patients, I do recommend stopping marijuana to maximize fertility,” he says.

 Doctors who advise against cannabis for men trying to conceive aren’t just trying to harsh their buzz.
 Studies have shown that weed had a distinct effect on sperm.
 Heavy marijuana use lowers sperm counts, decreases sperm motility (basically, their ability to wriggle toward an egg), and increases sperm malformation.
-And a new review study finds that weed also has negative effects on sperm concentration, viability, and ability to undergo changes needed so it can penetrate an egg.
+A recent review study finds that weed also has negative effects on sperm concentration, viability, and ability to undergo changes needed so it can penetrate an egg.
 It’s also possible that sperm could throw off levels of testosterone and other hormones that affect fertility, but there’s not enough evidence available to be sure.